-- 3.6 One positive project that has been developed with young people in Huntly is a life skills project that covers how to improve mental health, secure employment, money and budgeting and developing positive relationships.
-The project is targeted at those who have left school and supports 8 to 10 young people each week.
-This is a partnership project between Barnardos, Gordon Rural Action and TP&I young engagement worker. - 3.7 Partners working is key to deliver positive outcomes for those living across Aberdeenshire.
-They work together to support individuals, families and lowincome households.
+3.7 Partners working is key to deliver positive outcomes for those living across Aberdeenshire.
+They work together to support individuals, families and low-income households.
 The report "Towards a Fairer Aberdeenshire 2023" has been developed to outline the impact of this partnership work.
-One project that has had a positive impact on a targeted community is outlined below -
+One project that has had a positive impact in the Formartine area is the Connecting with Communities project which is delivered by Cfine.